• Home

 First and foremost, it is very important to understand that merely thinking about suicide is not particularly dangerous.
 Many people, at some of the time in their lives, have a feeling that the world would be a better place without them.
 Such thoughts are very common.
 But finding out whether these thoughts are deep-rooted is very important so that you can help your child at the right time.

-If your tween says that he had thoughts about suicide then you need to probe further and need to know what factors are compelling their child to harbor these thoughts.
-The tween needs to be asked whether he/she is under stress or if there has been any personal loss of which you are unaware of.
+If your tween says that he had thoughts about suicide, then you need to probe further and need to know what factors are compelling your child to harbor these thoughts.
+The tween needs to be asked whether he/she is under stress or if there has been any personal loss of which they are unaware.

-It is very important to assess the risk by looking out for some warning signs or risk factors such as changes in behavior, substance abuse, alcohol and changes in weight.
-If you find any of these risk factors to be persistent then you should immediately take your tween for proper counseling so that he/she can get rid of all these negative thoughts in due course of time.
+It is very important to assess the risk by looking out for some warning signs or risk factors such as changes in behavior, substance abuse, alcohol and weight changes.
+If you find any of these risk factors to be persistent, then you should immediately take your tween for proper counseling so that he/she can get rid of all these negative thoughts in due course of time.

 Filed Under: Balance, Educational, Parenting Tagged With: parenting, talking to tweens